 The Role of Rogue Devices in Social Engineering Attacks

 One of the most deceptive forms of social engineering is the use of rogue devices, hardware attack tools designed to appear legitimate.
 These devices often mimic everyday office items like USB chargers, keyboards, or mice.
-They are specifically crafted to evade suspicion, providing cybercriminals with an easy way to launch attacks without detection.
+They are specifically designed to evade suspicion, providing cybercriminals with a discreet way to launch attacks and gain unauthorized access.

 For example, a Ninja Cable (a USB cable used for “juice jacking”) may look like an innocent charger, but it is capable of stealing data and injecting malware.
 Similarly, a Raspberry Pi embedded inside a keyboard could give attackers access to systems with minimal risk of detection.
 When devices that seem benign are actually hidden attack tools, the threat becomes far more dangerous.